✓ Certified Odoo Implementation Partner

 The cheapest Odoo project is the one your team can actually use

 A smaller first release is often the best financial decision.
-Build the workflows that must be correct at go-live, then layer in automation once users have proven the process — protecting budget and reducing the chance of paying for custom work the business later abandons.
+Build the workflows that must be correct at go-live, then layer in automation once the team has proven the process, protecting budget and reducing the chance of paying for custom work the business later abandons.

 1. 01